-8. Prepare a graph of your data with time (independent variable) on the x-axis and absorbance (dependent variable) on the y axis.
-See the subsequent pages for information on using Excel to create graphs.
+8. In Excel, prepare a graph of your data with time (independent variable) on the x-axis and average absorbance (dependent variable) on the y axis.
+Include data for all experimental conditions on one graph, so that the graph will have a separate line representing each experimental condition.
+See the subsequent pages for instructions.